-The risk of intraocular melanoma is much higher in whites than in African Americans or Asian Americans.
+The risk of eye melanoma is much higher in whites than in African Americans, Hispanics or Asian Americans.

-People with light colored eyes are somewhat more likely to develop melanoma of the eye than are people with brown eyes.
+People with light colored eyes are somewhat more likely to develop uveal melanoma of the eye than are people with darker eye and skin color.

 Eye melanomas can occur at any age, but the risk goes up as people get older.
 Eye melanoma is slightly more common in men than in women.

 People with dysplastic nevus syndrome, who have many abnormal moles on the skin, are at increased risk of skin melanoma.
 They also seem to have a higher risk of developing melanoma of the eye.

 People with abnormal brown spots on the uvea (known as oculodermal melanocytosis or nevus of Ota) also have an increased risk of developing uveal eye melanoma.

 BAP1 cancer syndrome is a rare inherited condition in which family members are at increased risk for uveal eye melanoma, as well as melanoma of the skin, malignant mesothelioma, kidney cancer and others.
 This condition is caused by an inherited mutation (change) in the BAP1 gene and tends to form aggressive cancers that appear at younger ages.

 Different types of moles (nevi) in the eye or on the skin have been associated with an increased risk of uveal eye melanoma.
 In the eye, these include choroidal, giant choroidal, and iris nevi; on the skin, atypical nevi, common nevi of the skin, and freckles.
 An eye condition, known as primary acquired melanosis (PAM), where the melanocytes in the eye grow too much, is a risk factor for conjunctival melanoma.